xsparc/iSensor-FX3-API/README.md

-# iSensor FX3 Interface - .NET Interfacing Library for the iSensor FX3 Firmware
+# iSensor FX3 Interface - A .NET Interface Library for the iSensor FX3 Firmware

 ## Overview